 The Parole Board enhances public safety by quickly responding to offenders who violate the conditions of their parole.
 Violations of parole consist of new criminal charges (felony and misdemeanor) and technical violations related to failing to follow the conditions of their parole.
-The offenders who violate the terms of their release risk returning to prison having demonstrated that they are not willing to comply with their conditions of parole.
+The offenders who violate the terms of their release may have their parole revoked and be returned to prison.
 When a violation occurs, the supervising officer generates a report detailing the delinquent behavior.
 Upon receipt of the report, the district operations manager conducts a thorough case investigation to determine what action the Board should take in the best interest of public safety.
-Based on the investigation, the district operations manager makes a recommendation to the Board.
-The recommendation could be treatment referral up to revocation of parole.
+The recommendation to the Board could be treatment referral up to revocation of parole.